DantePrins/resume/README.md

 ### Robot Proposal
 This proposal was put together by myself and my two teamates before we each began serious construction of our robot.
 In particular, I was responsible for mechanical prototyping, kinematic calculations for things like turning, and PCB design.

-## Force sensor model

-### This report summarizes the methodology and uses of this coded 2D force sensor model.